MikeKSmith/The_Lazy_Producer/docs/019-Process-Using_Field_Recordings.md

 ------------------------------------------------------------------------

+## Balancing the natural and the (unnatural) randomness

+Field recordings of natural, human sounds provide that balance between something familiar, predictable and natural with random bleeps and bloops.
+In @ref(process-balance-unexpected-and-predictable) we discussed providing musical balance to the randomness.
+In this chapter we're talking about providing field recordings to provide that balance.

 ## Natural and urban sounds

 Take a walk in a woodland area.
 It's never entirely silent.
 There's likely the sound of wildlife, wind in the trees, perhaps the sound of water.
 By describing it to you now, I'm sure you have a mental picture (even though it's sound!) of what you might expect to hear.
-The idea that we're aiming for is to provide some context that listeners are familiar with to counteract the "unnatural" sounds from the generative processes.
 Similarly, you can use urban sounds (street sounds), sounds from the house, mechanical noises - basically anything that listeners might be familiar with.

 ## Recording noises

 You likely have a phone with you now, or perhaps nearby.
 In that case you have a microphone to hand.
 So next time you're out for a walk, take out the phone and record some noises.
 All you need to do is to be ready to listen and decide how the sounds you're hearing are interesting, or how they could be contextualised (or provide context).

 ## Online sources for field recordings